Sweat Equity FAQs

 How long do I need to work for the company?

 The length of time you need to work for the company to earn your equity depends on the specific agreement you have in place.
-Typically, employee equity schemes vest over 4 years with a 1-year cliff.
-This means that you usually have to work for at least one year before you start earning any equity, and after that, it vests gradually over the next three years.
+A common setup is a four-year vesting period with a one-year cliff (this means that you'll have to work for at least one year before you start earning any equity, and after that, it vests gradually over the next three years) but it could be milestone-based or even performance-oriented.

 It's essential to discuss and agree on the specific details of your arrangement.
 Key points to cover include the length of your commitment, the milestones you’re aiming for, and what happens if plans change.